balini/schedule-app/README.md

 npm test
 ```

-Minimum coverage of 70% in all tests scenarios:
+Minimum coverage set to 70% in all tests scenarios:

 karma.conf.js
 ```shell